 Policy MSOS-23.
 Ponds 1-4 Open Space Plan.
-An open space plan for the South Ponds shall be developed and approved by the City as part of the Southern District Tentative Subdivision Map and implemented prior to issuance of a Certificate of Occupancy for adjacent development projects in the Mill Site Industrial (IMS) zone.
-The plan shall include removal of all asphalt and concrete within the open space corridor.
+An open space plan for the South Ponds shall be developed and approved by the City as part of the Southern District Tentative Subdivision Map and implemented prior to issuance of a Certificate of Occupancy for adjacent development projects in the Mill Site Industrial (IMS) zone and/or Timber Resources Industrial (IT).
+The plan shall include removal of all asphalt and concrete within the open space corridor, and revegetation with native seed.

 Policy MSOS-24.
 Ponds 1-4 Surface Runoff Management Plan.
-A surface runoff management plan shall be developed and implemented to supply runoff to Ponds 1-4 during the wet season to sustain the existing wetland features and any enhanced wetland features developed through the open space management plan.
+A surface runoff management plan shall be developed and approved by the City as part of the Southern District Tentative Subdivision Map and implemented to supply runoff to Ponds 1-4 during the wet season to sustain the existing wetland features and any enhanced wetland features developed through the open space management plan.

-UNDEVELOPED PROPERTIES
+5.4 UNDEVELOPED PROPERTIES

 Many parts of the Plan Area will likely remain undeveloped for many years due to the relatively slow rate of growth in the City of Fort Bragg and because only about one quarter of the site will be rezoned for development at this time.
-The following policies will ensure that the undeveloped properties are maintained in a safe and aesthetically acceptable manner until such time as they are developed.
+The following policies will encourage the maintenance of property in a safe and aesthetically acceptable manner until such time as it is developed.